Palomero96/DataEngineeringF1/README.md

 ## Load and Extraction in PostgreSQL <a name="loadextraction"></a>
-I have the develop a Python file to load data to PostgreSQL.
+I have developed a Python file to load data to PostgreSQL.
 I read data from all csv files and create a table in the database for each csv file.
 I have used these libraries:
 - psycopg2
 - pandas